lighthouseitsecurity/weaponizedXSS/basic/secondStageLoaders/README.md

     * depending on the scenario, one may work over another
         * overall, in most scenarios, at least one of them works
             * if not, explore available options for "saying the same in a different way" (i.e. adapt to target environment)
+            * if required, deal with Content Security Policy (CSP; not covered here)
     * list may be updated with additional payloads or different variants

 ## `import()` - round brackets; quote; `Access-Control-Allow-Origin` required